provider image

 Reviewed by Ghanasyam Bey, DVM | May 1, 2025

-Dr. Whittenburg recommends making an appointment for a general health check with your cat’s vet if your cat is overweight.
+.To help your cat lose weight, Whittenburg recommends making an appointment for a general health check with their veterinarian.
 They will be able to rule out potential conditions contributing to your cat’s weight.

-From there, your vet can help to create a plan to help your cat safely lose weight.
-“That plan should include both restricted calories as well as increased activity,” says Dr. Whittenburg.
+From there, your vet can create a plan to help your cat safely lose weight.
+“That plan should include both restricted calories as well as increased activity,” Whittenburg said.

 It’s important to understand that, just like in humans, healthy weight loss in cats is a gradual process.
-Trying to get your cat to lose too much weight too quickly can result in serious conditions like liver failure.
+Trying to get your cat to lose too much weight too quickly can result in serious conditions such as liver failure.

 Instead, stick to your vet’s recommended weight-loss plan.
 It’s usually safe for cats to lose between 0.5% and 2% of their body weight per month.
 This typically equates to about 0.25 to 0.5 pounds per month.